rm-hull/scratchpad/README.md

 # Scratchpad

 Scratchpad is a small web app that allows you to store snippets & miscellaneous notes as "blocks" in your browser's local storage.
 They never leave your machine (unless you want to sync them to your Google Drive).
-Many file formats are supported, and will do syntax coloring and formatting will be supported shortly.
+Many file formats are supported, and it will do syntax coloring.
+Formatting will be supported shortly.

 ![main](./doc/screenshots/main.webp)

+[Math.JS](https://mathjs.org/docs/index.html) is integrated as a file type, giving a capable calculator functionality with currency conversion (FX rates provided by an ECB API).

+Each block has a toolbar of options, and you can right-click to get a context menu allowing you to alter settings and sync to Google.

+### Keyboard shortcuts

+<kbd>CMD</kbd> <kbd>/</kbd> - Search

+<kbd>CMD</kbd> <kbd>ENTER</kbd> - Add new block

 Go to https://www.destructuring-bind.org/scratchpad to see it in action.